Top Interior Design Trends for Modern Kerala Homes in 2026

 • Textured wall panels, especially wood or fluted designs, are being used to add depth to plain walls.

-• Natural stone finishes, like granite or laterite, are not just durable but also climate-friendly.
+• Natural stone finishes, like granite or laterite, are durable and climate-friendly.

-• Eco-conscious paints that are free of harmful chemicals are becoming the preferred option for interiors.
+• Eco-conscious paints free of harmful chemicals are becoming the preferred option for interiors.

 These materials help achieve both aesthetic appeal and functional resilience.